How To Add Asterisks To Correlation Table In MS-Excel

 Step 6: Click OK.

-From our illustration, we can observe that none of our variables are significantly correlated at 5% level of probability.
+Our illustration shows that none of our variables are significantly correlated at 5% probability level.

-Step 7: Repeat step 5 again to get correlation values at 1% alpha value.
+Step 7: Repeat step 5 again to get correlation values at 1% alpha.
 Put two asterisks instead of one to flag significant correlations at p<0.01.

-From the results above, we can observe that only OC and Av.P are significantly correlated at 1% level of probability (p<0.01).
+The results above show that only OC and Av.P are significantly correlated at 1% probability level (p<0.01).

-As the correlation coefficient is positive, it indicates that as the value of OC increases, similar trend of increase is expected for AV.P.
+The correlation coefficient is positive, which indicates that as the value of OC increases, a similar trend of increase is expected for AV.P.

-I hope this article has shown you how to flag significant correlations on MS-Excel.
+I hope this article has shown you how to flag significant correlations in MS Excel.
 Ensure to practice repeatedly to gain mastery of it.

-Do not forget to drop your questions and comments on the comment box below.
+Do not forget to drop your questions and comments in the comment box below.

-Also subscribe to this blog to get more do-it-yourself (DIY) trainings on data analysis.
-Share across your social media platforms too!
+Subscribe to this blog to receive more do-it-yourself (DIY) training on data analysis.
+Share on your social media platforms, too!